AndresRTejedor/Mold/docs/source/example_LM_mw.md

 The lattice mold technique consists of 5 different steps.
 All the steps can be found in {footcite:t}`sanchez2022homogeneous`, and they can be summarized as:

 1. Create an appropriate spheroidal mold and embed it in the liquid at the correct density
-2. Choice of the optimal well radius $r_{0w}$ to extrapolate, so two water molecules fit inside the same well.
+2. Choice of the optimal well radius $r_{w,0}$ to extrapolate, in the limit where two water molecules fit inside the same well.
 3. Calculation of the [well occupancy](#well-occupancy) curves for each well depth below the optimal radius.
 4. Calculation of the [average nucleation time](#average-nucleation-time) to obtain the nucleation rate at each well radius.
-5. [Extrapolation of the nucleation rate](#extrapolation-of-the-nucleation-rate) to the optimal radius $r_{0w}$.
+5. [Extrapolation of the nucleation rate](#extrapolation-of-the-nucleation-rate) to the optimal radius $r_{w,0}$.

 The configuration (step 1) can be created easily using the liquid and crystal configuration at the corresponding $(p,T)$ conditions for the desired Ice (Ih in this example).
 Here, we provide the system data file of a mold made of 39 wells at $T=220K$ and $p=1bar$ (see the figure below).

 ![Step-1](../figs/LatticeMold/Fig1.png "Conf_LM")

 The optimal radius is easily calculated by running a simulation of a single well and sweeping the well radii for a fixed depth of $\sim8k_BT$.
 The radius above which the occupancy exceeds the 100%, *i.e.* more than one water molecule can access the well, is considered as the optimal radius.
-For the current example we have to extrapolate to $r_{0w}=1.32Å$ (see figure below).
+For the current example we have to extrapolate to $r_{w,0}=1.32Å$ (see figure below).

 ![Step-2](../figs/LatticeMold/Fig2.png "Opt_Rad")